 316 / 316L Stainless Steel Sheet, Coil & Bar - AMS 5524, 5507

+Type 316 stainless steel is austenitic steel that differs from grade 304 through the addition of molybdenum, which increases its resistance to chemical corrosion and marine environments.
+These materials excel in harsher atmospheres, where pitting and crevice corrosion can occur through chloride exposure or solvents used in processing.
 316L stainless steel is an extra-low carbon version of 316 SS, and while both grades are very similar, 316 "L" is ideal for heavy gauge welding applications, as it is less susceptible to weld decay.
 The low carbon content decreases carbide precipitation that sensitizes the grain boundaries of welds in these materials.
 The austenitic structure of 316L provides excellent toughness even at cryogenic temperatures.

 Inventory Size Ranges for 316/316L

-Type Thickness Get a Quote
+Type Thickness AMS Standards ASTM UNS ASME Get a Quote

 Other industry standards we comply with: